SPantoja-Proj/EC2-Ubuntu-setup-guide/README.md

 ---

-## 🚀 1.
-Launch an EC2 Ubuntu Instance
+## 🚀1.Launch an EC2 Ubuntu Instance

 ### Step 1 — Open EC2 Dashboard
 1. Log in to the AWS Console